SysKitTeam/docs-point/point-collaborators/workspace-review/membership-step.md

 The first screen on the Membership step is the task overview.
 Here, you can find information on what is expected of you for this step:

-* You'll be asked to **review the list of users who have access to workspace content**, which is critical to ensuring workspace security, maintaining appropriate permissions, and streamlining collaboration within the team.
+* You will be asked to **review the list of users who have access to workspace content**, which is critical to ensuring workspace security, maintaining appropriate permissions, and streamlining collaboration within the team.

 * Explanation of how many sections this step has: **Review All members (1)**

-* **Review button (2)** you can click when you're ready to start your review.
+* **Review button (2)** you can click when you are ready to start your review.

 ![Workspace Review - Membership Step - Overview](../../.gitbook/assets/workspace-review-membership-step-overview.png)